Welcome to Ventura College!

 - Log on to MyVCCCD and click on the MySUCCESS tab to complete the online orientation

-- Call the Counseling Office at (805) 289-6448 to schedule your New Student Counseling Session and develop your first-semester educational plan
+- Call the Counseling Office at (805) 289-6448 to schedule your First Semester Course Planning Session and develop your first-semester educational plan

 - Access DegreeWorks via MyVCCCD to select and track courses to meet your educational goals